FAPE Special Education?

 Homeschooling: Homeschooling is much more popular now than ever before.
 And, sure, many kids who are homeschooled would likely qualify for an IEP, or were on an IEP before the parent pulled them out to homeschool them.
 Reasons are the same as above–school has no say, the school wants no responsibility.

-Read before you decide to sign away FAPE.
+Read before you sign a FAPE Waiver.

 So as you can see, it’s not as shocking as it seems.
 It’s why these decisions we make about our kids are so serious.
 Any placement decision must be weighed and viewed from all angles.
 But when you receive a contract like this, there is no need to be shocked if it’s an appropriate situation for signing away FAPE.